 “Yes, a very good choice.”
-The saleswoman gave Dad an approving nod.
+The saleswoman gave Dad an approving smile.
 He caught the spirit of the holiday and sprang for a velvet box and gift wrapping.

 On Christmas morning Mom was surprised when I handed her the little box from under the tree.
 “It’s from Dad to you,” I said, waiting for Dad to say something but he just smiled and looked a little shy.

-“Oh, Dorsey,” Mom said, with so much happiness her voice twinkled like the glitter on the paper when she opened the box and saw the ring.
+“Oh, my,” Mom said, with so much happiness her voice twinkled like the glitter on the paper when she opened the box and saw the ring.

-“Put it on her finger, Dad,” I said, imagining what the scene should look like based on the movies I’d seen.
-Dad got up out of his chair, slipped it on Mom’s finger, and stepped back.
-I said until death do us part to myself and hoped they remembered too.
+“Put it on her finger, Dad,” I said, imagining what the scene should look like based on the Hollywood movies I’d seen.
+Dad got up out of his chair, slipped the ring on Mom’s finger, and stepped back.

-“It’s beautiful,” Mom said, looking up at Dad and then over at me.
+“It’s beautiful,” she said, looking up at Dad and then over at me.
 “Thank you.
 Both of you.”